jrt45840/Chore_HA/README.md

 **Hacs** with these cards
 - `Button Card`
 - `fold-entity-row`
+- `custom layout card`
 ---

 ### Step 2: Install
 1. Default install
    - Default child names (`Child 1`, `Child 2`, `Child 3`, ect)
-      - Just copy every in the directory `Default Child` into `Home Assistant`.
+      - Just copy every in the directory `Default Child` into `Home Assistant` directory exept for helpers goes in to the package Folder.
-2. Custom install
-   - Custom child names
-      - Open directory `Custom Name` and download the `ChoreHaAssistant.zip` extract the zip file and run `Chore HA Assistant.exe`.
-      - Follow the directions in the program to continue

 ---